stateoftheartai/sotaai/docs/common/pypi.md

 ## Requirements

-- Make sure to have the required admin credentials, or have register your on accont in PyPI.
+- Make sure to have the required admin credentials, or have register your own account in PyPI.
 - If you have your own PyPI account, make sure your account is added as a contributor of the stateoftheai PyPI packages (for each environment of Test PyPI and Real PyPI packages, you need